sulaimanh/Cat-Dog-Classifier/README.md

 # Cat-Dog-Classifier
-This is a CNN which will classify the images as a dog or a cat
+This is a CNN which will classify images as a dog or a cat Achieved an accuracy of 90%